DaisyEverard/Code-Quiz/README.md

   * When the game ends, it should display their score and give the user the ability to save their initials and their score

+  pause timer when feedback shows. timer in different js to questions.

+  Add score count and object with {user: "name", score: num}

 ## Mock-Up

 The following animation demonstrates the application functionality: